 At the heart of the Morris Museum’s mission is the preservation of historically significant artifacts so that future generations have the opportunity to experience, study and learn from them.

-The Guinness Collection represents a complex mixture of human technical ingenuity and rich musical history, with all of its 750 pieces not only being fine decorative arts, but also designed and crafted to be played; it is the root purpose for which they were created.
-The collection is one of the largest of its kind in the world, with numerous objects still in desperate need of conservation treatment.
+represents a complex mixture of human technical ingenuity and rich musical history, with all of its 750 pieces not only being fine decorative arts, but also designed and crafted to be played; it is the root purpose for which they were created.
+The collection is one of the largest of its kind in the world, with numerous objects still in crucial need of conservation treatment.

 Below are three exceptional pieces from the Guinness Collection in need of urgent care.
 We invite you to become our partner in their preservation and protection by making a gift to move these special conservation projects forward.